Kupu ‘Āina Corps (KAC)

 Qualifications

-• Applicants must be between the ages of 17 to 38 for the duration of the program term to be eligible for participation.
+• Most positions require that participants be between the ages of 17 to 38 for the duration of the program term to be eligible for participation.

 • Applicants must be a U.S. Citizen, U.S. National, U.S. Permanent Resident, or otherwise legally allowed to work in the United States.